RyanClementsHax/notes/cloud/aws/aws.md

 ### Availability zones
 - identified by the region prefix with an alphabetic character at the end (a-z)
+  - what is considered 1a for one account might be totally different for another account (its randomized)
 - where resources located
 - contains datacenters
 - availability zones in same region have low latency between each other